BazzalSeed/words_list/extra.md

 * aggression and **virility** were highly prized in soldiers
 * **screed**
     * a long speech or piece of writing, typically one regarded as tedious.
+* patients with liver disease may be susceptible to infection
 * **legion**
     *  a large military force
     *  a very large number of